 - Delete the role and scope pair.

-- In the Actions pane, click Edit Administrator.
+- In the action bar, click Edit Administrator.

-- In the Edit Administrator window, select the role and scope pair and then click Delete.
+- In the Administrator Name and Details window, select the role and scope pair and then click Delete.

 - Delete the administrator.

-- In the Actions pane, click Delete Administrator.
+- In the action bar, click Delete Administrator.